Updated on 4 June 2019: The information contained in this article is accurate for the financial year 2019-20

 3. Centrelink payments to support your redundancy package

 You may be surprised to learn that you could qualify for Centrelink benefits.
-This is means tested and will depend on your level of assets (your home is not included in the assets test) but it’s worth finding out.
+This is means tested and will depend upon your level of assets (your home is not included in the assets test.)
 If you have received a redundancy payment there is likely to be a waiting period before any income support benefit is paid, so register with Centrelink as soon as possible after you stop receiving an income.

 4. Accessing superannuation to improve cashflow following redundancy